NL-Design-Skeleton/.github/README.md

-# .github
+# General Repository

-The project management repository for this organization
+This repository holds all the project management files for the NL Design Skeleton